Frequently asked questions

 Do you have an investment minimum?

-No. Sometimes however the amount might not make sense and I will be upfront if I don't think you'll get good value e.g. a $1,500 fee for advice on $2,000 to be invested might not make sense right now.
+No. Sometimes however the amount might not make sense and I will be upfront if I don't think you'll get good value e.g. an $1,800 fee for advice on $2,000 to be invested might not make sense right now.

 I have a lot of money to invest, will you work with me and will it cost me extra?

-If I believe I have the experience, of course, and not necesarilly.
-The financial advice industry is very good at confusing large sums of money with complexity and higher fees, often unjustifiably IMO.
+If I believe I have the experience for your situation and can add value, of course.
+The financial advice industry is very good at confusing large sums of money with complexity and higher fees, often unjustifiably in my opinion, so fees won't necessarily be higher as a result.

 I'm not a millennial, will you work with me?